📹 Recordings for “ChatGPT in Localization” available on demand. Watch here.

 7. Go to Parallel data and create a new one

-What is it: Amazon Translate is a text translation service that uses advanced machine learning technologies to provide high-quality translation on demand.
+What is it:</b&gt; Amazon Translate is an MT service for text that you can train.
+It uses advanced machine learning technologies to provide high-quality translation on demand.
 You can use Amazon Translate to translate unstructured text documents or to build applications that work in multiple languages.

 TIP: If you already had Parallel data and you can not find those, check the current region you use and switch it to needed one.